PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 **To submit the workflow template for the first time**

-First change directory to **argo-workflow**, now you can see two application directorries i.e. `java-app` and `wordpress-app`.
+First change directory to **argo-workflow**, now you can see two application directories i.e. `java-app` and `wordpress-app`.
 Now change directory in any of two applicaton-directory for which you want to submit wordlflow template.

 **Note:** Before running the below script, make you should have the workflow template ready according to your application requirement.